Morden Hall Park sits at the heart of the Wandle Valley with almost 50,000 people living within a kilometre of this historic National Trust property.

 One of the key features of this site is the natural wetlands that lie alongside the river; a very special ecosystem that supports a rich variety of birds, plants, invertebrates and fish!

-The Living Wandle Scheme has funded 5 elements to enhance, promote and protect the wetlands.
+Between 2015 – 2018, Living Wandle funded 5 projects to enhance and protect the wetlands.

-A new wooden boardwalk complete with a high viewing platform has been installed to enhance and improve access to the wetlands.
+A new wooden boardwalk complete with a high viewing platform was installed to enhance and improve access to the wetlands.
 Visitors can now explore the centre of the wetlands to get closer to nature without disturbing it!

-The boardwalk was proudly opened to the public in November 2016 and replaces the original trail around the wetlands perimeter, which was often waterlogged and too muddy to walk during winter months.
+The boardwalk was proudly opened to the public in November 2016 and replaces the original trail around the wetlands, which was often waterlogged and too muddy to walk during winter months.

-Restoration and habitat improvement works are being carried out on the overgrown reed bed with a number of open water areas created to encourage more diversity of plants and animals.
-The Living Wandle Scheme has provided the National Trust an opportunity to increase focus on the wetlands in Morden Hall Park.
-This has been translated through creation of a new management plan and emphasising training and volunteer involvement in the wetlands.
+Restoration and habitat improvement works were carried out on the overgrown reed bed and a number of open water areas were created to encourage more diversity of plants and animals.

-To join the Wednesday Wetland Group or to find out more please contact the Living Wandle Team at firstname.lastname@example.org.
-A package of training is available for anyone who would like to get involved.
+To join the Wednesday Wetland Group or to find out more please contact the National Trust at firstname.lastname@example.org

-A suite of learning equipment has been purchased for pond dipping, moth monitoring, bat detecting and bird watching to enable school and community groups to take part in wildlife spotting and surveying activities.
-This will make the most of the new boardwalk, viewing points and pond dipping platform an help build a better picture of wildlife in the Wandle wetlands!
+A suite of learning equipment was purchased for pond dipping, moth monitoring, bat detecting and bird watching enabling school and community groups to take part in wildlife events and survey activities in the wetlands.